GEOL 5010. Environmental Geology. 3 Hours.

 Geologic history and evolution of animals with backbones, with coverage of extinct groups such as the Dinosauria.

 The classification, stratigraphic relationships, and methods of study of microfossils with emphasis on the stratigraphically important groups.

 GEOL 5300.
 Introduction to Process Geomorphology.
 4 Hours.

-An introductiion to process geomorphology examining landforms and their formative processes.
-Topics include weathering and slope, fluvial, coastal, eolian, glacial, glacial and periglacial processes and the application of soils to geomorphology.
+An introduction to process geomorphology examining landforms and their formative processes.
+Topics include weathering and slope, fluvial, coastal, aeolian, glacial, and periglacial processes and the application of soils to geomorphology.
 This course makes use of some mathematical equations.
 Field trip required.